 - 1. Harper's Ergonomic Program and the employee's role in the program. - 2.
 The signs and symptoms of MSD and how to report injury or illness. - 3.
-The risk factors of MSD - Awareness of safe work practices including work methods and techniques the employee can use to minimize the risk of suffering a MSD.
-Including but not limited going over the VDT Workstation Checklist.
+The risk factors of MSD. - Awareness of safe work practices, including work methods and techniques the employee can use to minimize the risk of suffering an MSD.
+Including the VDT Workstation Checklist.